SOF3/libglocal/README.md

 ```
   message-id You can choose ${color-options} wool.
     arg color-options list:string
-      delimiter: /
+      delimiter: \s/\s
 ```

 #### Numeric constraints
 Numeric constraints are used in int/float range and quantifiers to validate/filter a **single** value (can't be used to compare against other arguments).
 There are 6 basic constraint types: equal to (`=`), not equal to (`!=`/`<>`), less than (`<`), greater than (`>`), less than or equal to (`<=`), greater than or equal to (`>=`), followed by a number.

 In addition, the modulus operator `%` can be applied before the 6 constraints, also followed by a number (the modulus, can be any non-zero real number), e.g. `%2=0` is a constraint for even numbers.
+Libglocal ensures that the remainder is always non-negative, i.e. if it is negative, libglocal adds the modulus to the remainder.

 Multiple constraints can be combined for a logic "or" by separating them by spaces.
 On the other hand, there must not be spaces within the same constraint.